Home Page Booking Process Boarding Fees Special Care Cats Rules Gallery Contact us

 General

 The nature of the work we do here and the character of the care we provide have changed gradually over the last ten years.
-We see more elderly cats than before and a significant number of cats whose continuing health - and sometimes survival – depend on the special diets and drugs prescribed for them by their vets.
+We see more elderly cats now plus a significant number whose health – and sometimes survival – depend on the special diets and drugs prescribed by their vets.

-Our task, while your cat is with us, is to continue accurately and without interruption the regime established by your vet.
-This may involve special foods or food additives, the administration of tablets or insulin injections for diabetic cats.
-It can include urine testing at one end of the spectrum and quite simply more cuddles for a nervous cat or extra warmth for the frail visitor used to living next to a radiator most of the time.
+Our task while your cat is with us is to continue accurately and without interruption the regime required by your vet.
+This may involve special foods and food additives or the administration of tablets and liquids.
+Or at its simplest levels we will provide extra cuddles for a nervous cat or additional heating for the elderly mog who spends most of his time next to the radiator when he is at home.

-We make small charges for these services.
-We are bound to: they are time-consuming and must never be skimped.
-You’ll find the detail within the Boarding Fees section above.
+We make small charges for some of these services.
+You’ll find them mentioned in the Boarding Fees section above

 Convalescence